Deathspike/radarr-rss-filter/README.md

 # radarr-rss-filter

 A lightweight proxy that filters RSS feed items using **required** and **forbidden** words, built for tools like [Radarr](https://github.com/Radarr/Radarr).
-Include only items that contain a required word, exclude items that contain forbidden words, or combine both to turn noisy feeds into something clean and useful, all while staying simple and lightweight.
+RSS feeds can get noisy, mixing in plenty of items you don't want.
+With this tool, you simply open the web form, enter an RSS URL, and add comma-separated required and forbidden words.
+The feed is then filtered so only the items you care about remain.
+You can then copy the clean URL from your browser's address bar to use directly in Radarr or any other tool that supports RSS.

 ## Quick Start